Blue Lagoon (geothermal spa): Description

-The water's milky blue shade is due to its high silica content.
+The water's milky blue hue is due to its high silica content.
 The silica forms soft white mud on the bottom of the lake which bathers rub on themselves.
 The water is also rich in salts and algae.

-The water temperature in the bathing and swimming area of the lagoon averages 37–39 C. Guests are required to shower bare naked prior to using the geothermal spa.
+The water temperature in the bathing and swimming area of the lagoon averages 37–39 C. Guests are required to shower prior to using the geothermal spa.
 The communal showers are split up by gender.
-Children age 8 and under are only allowed entry with the use of arm floaters, provided free of charge.
-The lagoon is not suitable for children under the age of 2 years.
+Children aged eight and under are only allowed entry with the use of arm floaters, provided free of charge.
+The lagoon is not suitable for children under the age of two years.
 The lagoon is accessible for wheelchair users with a ramp that extends into the water and a shower chair.
 There is also a private changing room available for those with special needs.

 History

 Water source

 The lagoon is man-made.
-The water is a byproduct from the nearby geothermal power plant Svartsengi where superheated water is vented from the ground near a lava flow and used to run turbines that generate electricity.
-After going through the turbines, the steam and hot water passes through a heat exchanger to provide heat for a municipal water heating system.
+The water is a byproduct from the nearby Svartsengi geothermal power plant where superheated water is vented from the ground near a lava flow and used to run turbines that generate electricity.
+After going through the turbines, the steam and hot water pass through a heat exchanger to provide heat for a municipal water heating system.
 Then the water is fed into the lagoon.